jitsi/handbook/docs/dev-guide/web-jitsi-meet.md

 sidebar_label: Jitsi Meet development
 ---

-This guide will help you setup a development environment to start working on the Jitsi Meet web app itself.
+This guide will help you set up a development environment to start working on the Jitsi Meet web app itself.

 ## Building the sources